Ultimate Brownsville Real Estate Investing Guide for 2026

 Property Values

-As a note investor, you must look for borrowers with a cushion of equity.
-When the property value is not significantly higher than the loan amount, and the mortgage lender needs to foreclose, the collateral might not sell for enough to repay the lender.
-The combined effect of mortgage loan payments that lower the loan balance and annual property value appreciation expands home equity.
+As a mortgage note investor, you must look for borrowers that have a comfortable amount of equity.
+When the value is not much more than the loan amount, and the lender decides to start foreclosure, the collateral might not realize enough to repay the lender.
+As mortgage loan payments lessen the amount owed, and the market value of the property appreciates, the homeowner's equity goes up too.

 Property Taxes